r0bnet/mb-k8s/README.md

 ### Manual rollback

 Whenever the `.spec` part within a `Deployment` changes then there will be a new history entry.
-THe history of a `Deployment` can be checked with the following command.
+The history of a `Deployment` can be checked with the following command.

 ```sh
 # print the history for the kuard deployment
 kubectl rollout -n kuard history deployment kuard
 ```

-Unfortunately the `CHANGE-CAUSE`column is not used by default and it might not be in the [future](https://github.com/kubernetes/kubernetes/issues/40422).
+Unfortunately the `CHANGE-CAUSE` column is not used by default and it might not be in the [future](https://github.com/kubernetes/kubernetes/issues/40422).
 Anyway it's possible to rollback to the latest or any other previous revision with the `rollout undo` command.

 ```sh
 kubectl rollout undo deployment kuard [--to-revision=8]